xandark/softporn-modern-port/README.md

-# Linux port of Softporn Adventure (1981) by Charles Benton
+# Modern port of Softporn Adventure (1981) by Charles Benton

 I met "Chuck" Benton when I was a kid, maybe 10 years old, and he was showing me this, his new creation, on his Apple II.
 He had just begun selling it.
 I remember being amazed at how intelligent the AI seemed,